-3.3.2 Annual Price Changes
+3.4.2 Annual Price Changes

 Since MCPT utility is driven by annual price changes, we first illustrate the differences between the contracts in this respect.
-Percentiles of the distribution of the annual price changes $X_t = A_t^c - A{t-1}^c$ with $t \in \{1, \ldots, T\}$ and $c \in \{cm, rol, rat, cli\}$ are displayed exemplarily for the year t = 3 in Figure 3 for different choices of α and θ .
+Percentiles of the distribution of the annual price changes $X_t = A_t^c - A{t-1}^c$ with $t \in \{1, ..., T\}$ and $c \in \{cm, rol, rat, cli\}$ are displayed exemplarily for the year t = 3 in Figure 3 for different choices of α and θ .
 In the case $\alpha = 0.6$ and $\theta = 0.5$ (upper left panel), the guarantee levels are rather similar: 1.1460 for the roll-up, 1.1431 for the ratch-up and 0.9673 for the cliquet contract.
 The Figure shows that the annual price changes for the guaranteed contracts are subject to less fluctuations than for the contract without guarantee (constant mix).
+The cliquet contract shows a different structure in the annual changes than the other two guaranteed contracts.
+It significantly reduces the probability for strong negative price changes, while the probability of medium negative price changes and the potential for large positive price changes is higher than with the other two guaranteed contracts, i.e. the distribution of the annual price changes is more right-skewed.
+This is an important difference, since CPT investors tend to prefer right skewed distributions (cf. Barberis & Huang (2008) and Ebert & Strack (2015)).
 While in the case $\alpha = 0.6$ and $\theta = 0.5$ negative price changes are very unlikely, the upper right panel shows that even for this value of α the probability of negative price changes increases if θ is increased.
+Note that this effect is smaller for the roll-up and the ratch-up contract, since their guarantee levels decrease more slowly for an increasing value of θ than in the case of the cliquet contract (cf. Figure 1).
+In the case $\alpha = 0.9$ (lower panels), there exists no solution for the ratch-up contract for $\theta = 0.5$ and $\theta = 1$.
+The distributions of the annual price changes of the roll-up and the cliquet contract spread more widely than for the previous cases due to the higher investment into the underlying investment account.
+Also, the distribution of the annual price changes of the cliquet contract is not as right-skewed as in the previous cases due to the significantly lower guarantee level.

-Figure 3: Percentiles of the distribution of annual changes in the 3rd year (X_3) of the fair prices of the different contracts for different parameters α and θ .
+Figure 3: Percentiles of the distribution of annual changes in the 3rd year (X_3) in the fair prices of the different contracts for different parameters α and θ .
 The bars indicate the 1% - 5%, 5% - 10%, 10% - 25%, 25% - 75%, 75% - 90%, 90% - 95% and 95% - 99% percentiles and the black lines indicate the mean.